servomac/replication-tests/README.md

 # Testing manual switchover on MariaDB using replication-manager

-## MariaDB configurations

-On the master, you need to assure:

- - log bin
- - address binded to 0.0.0.0

-On the slave:

- - relay log
- - ignore system databases (mysql, information_schema..)

 ## Initial provisioning of the cluster

 0. Grant replication permissions on master and obtain the GTID